wunderio/lando-drupal/README.md

 - This Lando configuration is designed for a Drupal 10 project.
 - It includes custom PHP and database configuration files.
-- Tooling commands are provided for Composer, GrumPHP, npm, PHPUnit, Varnishadm, and Xdebug.
+- Tooling commands are provided for Composer, GrumPHP, PHPUnit, Varnishadm, and Xdebug.
-- Services are configured for the primary application server, Chrome WebDriver, MailHog, and Node.js.
+- Services are configured for the primary application server, Chrome WebDriver and MailHog.
 - Custom events are defined to perform actions after a database import.
 - The configuration is tested with Lando version 3.18.0.
 - Please make sure to adjust any paths or configurations as needed for your specific project and environment.